mspiker/Nodejs/README.md

     console.log(`Listening to requests on http://localhost:${port}`);
   });
 ```
+---
+At this point a basic server should start and serve up the text "myApp" by navigating your browser to http://localhost:8000.

 ## Installing a Template Engine
-To install EJS (Extended Java Script) we will add the dependency as follows.
+- [ ] Install EJS (Extended Java Script) we will add the dependency as follows.
 ```powershell
 npm i ejs
 ```
+### Modifications to index.js and folder structure

-Once this is installed we have a few modifications to make to our index.js file.
+Once installed we have a few modifications to make to our index.js file.

 - [ ] In the Required External Modules section add
 ```js